NI Error Reporting FAQ

 NI Error Reporting allows you to send National Instruments a crash or internal warning report.
 You can attach relevant files, comments, and your email address to the crash or internal warning report.
 When a crash occurs that causes LabVIEW to close, the following dialog box appears:

-When an internal warning occurs, the following dialog box appears when you close LabVIEW:
+When an internal warning occurs, the following dialog box appears when you close LabVIEW 2014 and earlier: